Douglas Clegg is a writer of imaginative dark fiction (including horror, gothic, fantasy, supernatural, and suspense

 Still, Clegg is partial to books that happen to be in print, though he’s owned ebook devices since the year 2000 when he got the very first one ever made, the Rocket eBook Reader.
 And that one still works.
 He reads ebooks, print books and sometimes even listens to audiobooks.
 Doesn’t care how a story arrives so long as it can be read or heard.

-Douglas Clegg went into a bit of creative hiding over the past six years, during which he has worked on eleven separate novels (including Museum of the Innocents, Hello Goodbye Yes The Nightcomer, My Father’s Mistress and Mr. Darkness), as well as various short novels (including The Marriage of Figaro, Hello Goodbye Yes No, Bring Me the Head of Marie Antoinette, and The Chateau of Devils) for upcoming publication.
+Douglas Clegg went into a bit of creative hiding over the past six years, during which he has worked on eleven separate novels (including Museum of the Innocents, Hello Goodbye Yes No, The Nightcomer, My Father’s Mistress and Mr. Darkness among many others), as well as various short novels (including The Marriage of Figaro, Hello Goodbye Yes No, Bring Me the Head of Marie Antoinette, The Dollmaker of Venice, The World on Butterfly, and The Chateau of Devils) for upcoming publication.

 He’s been writing these in private (so far) simply because, “I’d been writing for publication since my twenties.
 After nearly three decades, I felt my publishing schedule needed a breather.
-There’s a downside to this (no new books coming out), but the upside is: I could expand my fiction into new areas in a very private and even primal way.
+There’s a downside to this (no new books coming out), but the upside is: I could expand my fictions in a very private and even primal way.
 Additionally, I like the idea of taking 6 or 7 years to create fiction that can be published over a 6-10 year period thereafter while I continue writing a bit ahead of the curve.”

 He lives with his husband of 29+ years, Raul Silva, near the coast of New England in a house called Stonehaven, which they share with a small menagerie.